w3c/wcag3/guidelines/groups/layout/user-orientation/return-to-start-supported.md

 :::

 :::note
-Where the :term[conformance scope] is a sub-part of larger digital product, then the starting point should be the conformace scope starting point.
+Where the :term[conformance scope] is a sub-part of larger digital product, then the starting point should be the conformance scope starting point.
 For example, an organization's careers website that is separate from the main website.
 :::

 :::tests